rossmacarthur/sheldon/README.md

 ### Local

 Local sources reference local directories.
-A Local source must set the `local` field and specify a `directory`.
+A Local source must set the `local` field and specify a directory.
 Tildes may be used and will be expanded to the current user's home directory.

 ```toml